TheCandidStartup/TheCandidStartup.github.io/_drafts/building-infinisheet-storybook.md

 The autodocs generated documentation is full of TSDoc markup that hasn't been handled properly.
 Surely there's some addon that can interpret it properly or at least filter it out?

-It turns out to be quite the rabbit hole, which will have to wait until next time.
+It turns out to be quite the rat hole, which will have to wait until next time.